djmunoz/obliquity_inference/README.rst

 3. **Combining MULTIPLE** *cosI* **PDFs to perform hierarchical Bayesian inference on the "concentration" parameter**

-   The main goal is to compute a posterior PDF for the concentration parameter :math:`\alpha`
+   The main goal is to compute a posterior PDF for the concentration parameter kappa.
+Thi

 .. code:: python